UCSB-CS56-M16/UCSB-CS56-M16.github.io/_lab/lab03.md

 So, this lab is only worth (100 pts).

-You need to complete it, and then go to the lab08 link on Gauchospace and do these things:
+You need to complete it, and then go to the {{page.num}} link on Gauchospace and do these things:

--   Paste the link to your github.com lab08 repo
+-   Paste the link to your github.com {{page.num}} repo
--   Paste the link to your github.ucsb.edu lab08 repo.
+-   Paste the link to your github.ucsb.edu {{page.num}} repo.
 -   Paste a link to your running web app on Heroku (e.g. <http://blonde-raccoon-90210.herokuapp.com>)

 There is more to come with Java web apps, but that's it for this lab.